-Join Albert as he explores amazing shark facts for toddlers, preschoolers and kindergartners.
+Get ready to rattle with laughter as you discover the wacky world of snakes!
+These facts will make your little ones go “wow” and “eww” at the same time.
+Join Albert as he explores these amazing snake facts for toddlers, preschoolers and kindergartners.
 Click on the images to hear silly sounds and then read about fun shark facts like what do snakes look like?, what sound do snakes make?, how big are snakes?, what do snakes eat?, where do snakes live?, and more fun facts about snakes!

 What do snakes look like?

 Snakes are reptiles.
 That means that they are cold-blooded.
 Other reptiles include lizards, tortoises, alligators and crocodiles.

 Snakes are long, thin animals without any legs.
 They slither along the ground.
 Snakes have forked tongues which they move in and out of their mouth to “smell” the air.
 This tells them where their prey is.
 Most snakes lay eggs, but some give birth to baby snakes.